WonderlandEngine/wonderland-spatial-audio/README.md

 ### Audio Sources

 Add an `audio-source` component to objects that should play sound.
-Set the `audioFile` property to a URL in the `static` folder of your project.
+Set the `src` property to a URL in the `static` folder of your project.
 (E.g., for `static/sfx/sound.mp3` enter `sfx/sound.mp3`).